 Get custom notifications

 Mobile push notifications are supposed to give you the information you need at a glance.
 But with notifications all looking pretty much the same, regardless of context, you end up opening your phone to see what’s going on.
+Mobile push notifications can be a double edged sword.

 This is a momentary distraction at the best of times, but at worst it can totally break your flow.